Practical information for international students

 May

-15th - Application deadline for incoming exchange students to the autumn semester/academic year
+- 15th Application deadline for incoming exchange students to the autumn semester/academic year

 June

-14th - Official end of the spring semester.
+- 19th Official end of semester/academic year

 VUC grading system